ioyera/SDU-Exchange-Project-SimplePHP/README.md

-# SDU Student Exchange Programm Web Project
+# SDU Student Exchange Program Web Project
-This is screen of main page of website
+This project I did for Exchange Program in International Department of SDU.
+The reason why I did it was my participating in this program(I was in UNIST in Ulsan, Korea)
 <h2>
 <h2 align="center">Main Page</h2>
 <p align="center">